multiversx/mx-docs/docs/developers/interactor/interactors-overview.md

 - **Compiles the contract** (still needs to be built).
 - **Creates a** `sc-config.toml` configuration file.
 If the file already exists, another proxy path is inserted (the path to the interactor) without changing the previous setup.
 - **Generates a proxy** based on the configuration path from the file.
-- **Creates an async microservice with a CLI** based on the contract endpoints found in the proxy.
+- **Creates an async Rust program with a CLI** based on the contract endpoints found in the proxy.
 Returns typed results for further processing.
-The new project will be under the newly created `interact-rs` folder, inside the contract root folder.
+The new project will be under the newly created `interactor` folder, inside the contract root folder.

 ::::note
 Make sure to include the newly generated interactor into the existing file hierarchy to be able to compile and run the code.